Bloomberg L.P.: Bloomberg L.P. v. Bloomberg Ltd

 On October 22, 2008, Bloomberg L.P. applied for a change of name of Bloomberg Ltd, under s.
 69(1)(b) of the Companies Act 2006.
 Bloomberg L.P. then amended its name to Bloomberg Finance Three L.P.
 Bloomberg Ltd was ordered at the Company Names Tribunal on May 11, 2009, to change its name so as to not have a name that would likely interfere, by similarity, with the goodwill of Bloomberg Finance Three L.P. as well as to pay costs.

 Nafeesa Syeed v.
 Bloomberg L.P.

 According to a recent case in August 2020, Bloomberg L.P. is again being charged with discrimination against black and non-white workers.
 Nafeesa Syeed, who served at Bloomberg for around four years as a national security reporter and Middle East reporter, sued the corporation in New York city court for sexism based on her gender and her ethnicity as a South Asian-American.
 Bloomberg faces a related complaint by a former saleswoman, who filed under a pseudonym in June and the corporation is now seeking to compel a public release of her name.
-Throughout both cases the same law firm defends the victims.
+Throughout both cases the same law firm represents the plaintiffs.

+Fossil fuel advertising

+An investigation by the Intercept, the Nation, and DeSmog found that Bloomberg L.P. is one of the leading media outlets that publishes advertising for the fossil fuel industry.
+Journalists who cover climate change for Bloomberg News are concerned that conflicts of interest with the companies and industries that caused climate change and obstructed action will reduce the credibility of their reporting on climate change and cause readers to downplay the climate crisis.

+2024 Russian prisoner exchange

+While the 2024 Russian prisoner exchange was still in progress, Bloomberg News broke a news embargo by reporting information provided by the White House.
+Other publications, including the Wall Street Journal, criticized Bloomberg for breaking the embargo, potentially jeopardizing the exchange, and for a Bloomberg editor's apparent boasting for being the one to first publish a breaking news story.